 You know what they say, don't you?

 To ask is lawful, to answer is courteous.
-Well, this principle holds true in the social world as well.
-In fact, perhaps it takes on even more importance than in real life.
+Well, this principle also holds true in the social world.
+In fact, it perhaps takes on even more importance than in real life.
 Yes, because we hardly play dumb to a question asked when we are face to face with someone.
 We would immediately be taken for crazy, or rude.

 Here, why then do we feel free not to answer questions or requests posed via social media?